yiwen92/Hackathon2022_GIS/README.md

 5. IOT extension(low battery warning, ring a bell, abnormal detection)

 Main functions:
-1. Define spatial data type and SQL usage in TiDB
+1. Support spatial data type and SQL usage in TiDB
-2. Basic functions like calculate distance
+2. Basic functions like calculate distance in TiDB
+3. Define interface to support frontend demo, whole arch
-3. Integration with third party tool to do navigation
+4. Integration with third party tool to do navigation or other extension（optional）

 Future proposal：
 1. More functions, fully compatible with main usages in MySQL